deparr/zf/doc/lib.md

 See [the source](https://github.com/natecraddock/zf/blob/master/src/zf/zf.zig) for documentation on each function.

 ## Usage details
-**There are a few things that zf expects you to follow when using it as a library.
-Pay special attention to the `to_lower` parameter.**
+**There are a few things that zf expects you to follow when using it as a library**

 The zf API is designed to offer maximum performance.
 This means the API leaves some decisions to the caller like allocation and tokenizing the input query.